studiokrause/obs-load-comments/README.md

 2. If you use "new" facebook layout, switch to older version

-3. Open installed extension and in tab "Javascript" paste this code: https://pastebin.com/nhUFTL4R
+3. Open Facebook page in Chrome.
+Click on installed extension (yellow syringe icon) and in tab "Javascript" paste this code: https://pastebin.com/nhUFTL4R

 It will:
 - add button "copy" to every comment
 - add listener, which will copy the content of the comment (beware: it will overwrite your clipboard content!)